hyperledger/aries-rfcs/concepts/0441-present-proof-best-practices/README.md

 #### With Presentation Proposal

-If prover initiated the protocol with a presentation proposal specifying a value (or predicate threshold) for an attribute, the prover MUST select a credential matching the presentation proposal, in addition to following the best practices below regarding the presentation request.
+If prover initiated the protocol with a presentation proposal specifying a value (or predicate threshold) for an attribute, and the presentation request does not require a different value for it, then the prover MUST select a credential matching the presentation proposal, in addition to following the best practices below regarding the presentation request.

 #### Presentation Request